 - Clean the cabbage well and cut the core off.
 Slowly peal each layer off the cabbage until you have 12 leaves (I like to peal two extra’s in case a few break or become over cooked in the pot)!
 Place a few leaves in the boiling water and cook for 2-3 minutes or until leaves are soft, but not falling apart.
 Gently remove the leaves, and repeat this step until ALL the leaves have been cooked.
 Rinse all the leaves under cold water and set aside.

-- In a sauce pan add both cans of tomato soup and brown sugar mix well and heat for a few minutes on medium heat.
+- In a sauce pan add both cans of tomato sauce and brown sugar mix well and heat for a few minutes on medium heat.
 Once the mixture is hot add the half and half and stir until well incorporated.
 Turn the heat off and let it sit with a covered lid.

 - In a 9×12 pan spray with cooking spray and then ladle a few spoonfuls of sauce making sure that the bottom is well covered.